 It turned out, however, that the rest of Davis’s life would be quite short, as was the marriage that he suffered to defend in court.
-Some years ago, Ken Welch of Soso, MS, provided me copies of Davis’s divorce and death records.
+Some years ago, researcher Ken Welch of Soso, Mississippi, provided me copies of Davis’s divorce and death records.
 They show that in 1954, five years after his Supreme Court victory, Davis sued Junie Lee for divorce on grounds she had abandoned their home in 1951.
 The couple had no children, and Davis claimed that Junie Lee had given birth to another man’s child during their separation.
 The marriage was officially dissolved on July 20, 1954.

 Soon after, Davis moved to Channelview, Texas (near Houston), where in 1959 he would lose his life in a fishing accident.
 Before that tragic day, Davis married for a second time, to Evelyn (Evie) Wilburn, and worked as a painter’s helper for Olin Mathieson Chemical Corporation.
 When I interviewed Ethel Knight (author of Echo of the Black Horn) in 1992, she told me that Davis had abandoned Junie Lee for a rich, white, older woman who lived in Texas.
 If Davis’s divorce testimony is to be believed, however, it was Junie Lee who left him.
 And while his new wife, Evie, was fourteen years older than him, and white, I have found no evidence that she was rich.
 Evie had been twice divorced, and had two sons, Joel G. Hill, age 31, and James W. McDonald, 24, who were closer in age than she to her new husband.